 }

-In this method, it checks the value of the input, if it falls between 18 and 40.
+It checks the value of the input if it falls between 18 and 40.
 If not, it returns false.
-Based on this, validation error message is displayed in the form.
+Based on this, a validation error message is displayed in the form.

-Our model is very simple, just defines the table name and updatable columns.
+Our model is very simple, it defines the table name and updatable columns.

 <?php